nyc-sea-lions-2015/sakura-challenge/README.md

 Just as every cherry tree is beautiful and unique, I leave the implementation of blossoms up to you.

-Some things to think about:

-  * who decides when a tree is in bloom?
-  * if you were to track seasons, where would you do that?
-  * relatedly, if you wanted to add functionality to pause and resume animation, where would you do that?

 ## References ##